|Elliott Sound Products||Loudspeaker Cabinet Design|

 The ideal loudspeaker would have equal dispersion at all frequencies, so that sound reflected from walls, floor and ceiling would have the same spectral energy as the direct sound.
 This is easier said than done, although there are a few speakers that do manage to come close.
 This is something that some designers strive for, while others ignore it almost completely.
 Even dispersion does have some major benefits of course, especially if you listen (or are forced to listen) off-axis of the system.
 The so-called 'sweet spot' needs to be wide enough so that everyone listening hears the same (hopefully) well balanced sound.
 This is achieved in only a few designs, and for the high frequencies it generally means using a well designed horn or waveguide.
 It's harder at the lower end of the treble range (around 2-3kHz) because in most systems, this is provided by the midrange (or mid-bass) driver, which will have a diameter that's a significant fraction of the wavelength.
 Some midrange drivers use a 'phase plug', which is intended to provide more even coverage at higher frequencies than a similar driver without one.

 For 'bookshelf' speakers or any enclosure that will be placed against (or near) a wall or other large surface, a rear-facing tuning port is ill advised, because it won't be able to radiate into 'free space'.
 Likewise, placing a vent right next to the tweeter isn't sensible either.
-I was unable to locate any definitive papers on this topic on the Net, but it doesn't seem sensible to create relatively high velocity, low frequency air movement close to the high frequency driver.
-The air movement is likely to cause some degree of high frequency modulation, which will be similar to so-called Doppler distortion.
+I was unable to locate any definitive papers on this topic on the Net, but it doesn't seem wise to create relatively high velocity, low frequency air movement close to the high frequency driver.
+The air movement is likely to cause some degree of high frequency modulation, which may be similar to so-called Doppler distortion.

 Deep bass reproduction ideally needs a fairly large diameter driver, or high (sometimes unrealistic) linear excursion.
 When a single driver has to cover from bass all the way up to the tweeter's crossover frequency, there are inevitable compromises.
 Bass needs a larger driver than midrange, and once the diameter of the driver is 'significant' compared to wavelength, the off-axis response suffers.
 Ideally, the driver used for midrange shouldn't exceed around 125mm (5"), but if it has to handle bass as well that's somewhat on the small side of the ideal.

 This isn't to say that a 125mm driver can't produce good bass - some are surprisingly good.
-However, one also needs to ensure that the excursion remains within the linear range at all times !
+However, one also needs to ensure that the excursion remains within the linear range at all times!
 That means a fairly large XMAX or comparatively low listening levels, otherwise there will likely be excessive intermodulation distortion.
 Expecting response below around 40-50Hz with small drivers is unrealistic, because their radiating area is too small.
 Multiple drivers can work, and will ideally be configured as a '2.5-way' system, where two drivers are in parallel for low frequencies, but the driver farthest from the tweeter has a rolled-off top end.
 The D'Appolito (invented by Joseph D-Appolito, aka MTM - midrange-tweeter-midrange) arrangement is preferred by some, but it may cause issues when the listener is not in-line with the tweeters.
 It's always important to keep the distance between the midrange and tweeter as small as possible to avoid phasing errors in the vertical plane (sometimes referred to (by me at least) as the 'sit-down, stand-up' effect, where the 'tone' of the speaker changes when you sit or stand).

 We also need to look at what 'significant' means in terms of wavelength.